French Onion Soup

 - 2-3 cloves of garlic, minced

 Heat olive oil & butter in a dutch oven pot over medium heat.
-Add onions and saute until caramelized & tender – about 45 minutes.
+Add onions and sugar then saute until caramelized & tender – about 45 minutes.
 Stir frequently.
 As soon as the onions are caramelized add the minced garlic & stir for about 30-45 seconds.

 - 8 cups of beef broth